oasis-roles/ansible_collection_system/roles/network_bridge/README.md

-network_bridge
+network\_bridge
 ===========

-Basic description for network_bridge
+Basic description for network\_bridge

 Requirements
 ------------

 Ansible 2.8 or higher

-Red Hat Enterprise Linux 7 or equivalent
+Red Hat Enterprise Linux 7 or equivalent, for Fedora based system

+Tries to work for Ubuntu, but seems to have issues with DHCP addresses on those hosts.

 Valid Red Hat Subscriptions